gkrinker/VibeParse/log.md

 2024-06-15: Added pygments, Pillow, and moviepy to requirements.txt to ensure all backend dependencies are included for deployment on Render.com.

 2024-06-15: Removed moviepy, Pillow, pygments, and all video-related code and routes since video generation is no longer supported in the project.

+### 2024-06-15: Final Video Code Purge and Double-Check
+- Searched all Python and markdown files for any remaining references to video, scene_to_video, video_composer, moviepy, Pillow, and related classes/functions.
+- Removed 'video' from FastAPI app description and reworded comments in code_render.py.
+- Confirmed no video-related code, imports, or bytecode remain in the backend or documentation (except for historical log and PRD entries).
+- Project is now fully focused on code explanations only.